SjoerdKoop/vicon_control/README.md

 **PX_YY pinmux file not found when setting pin mode**

 This means that the mode is not available for the pin.
-If it involves a PRU pin, check [Setting the pins](https://github.com/SjoerdKoop/vicon_control#setting-the-pins).
+If it involves a PRU pin, check [Using the PRU](https://github.com/SjoerdKoop/vicon_control#using-the-pru).

 **I cannot SSH into my BeagleBone Black**